pereiradaniel/ruby_robot_experiment/Readme.md

 # Ruby Robot Experiment
 ---

 ## INFO
 This is an experiment to use the Ruby language to build a small game.
+The project's aim is to create a map and two objects that can move around, and launch projectiles at each other.

 _File structure_
 Right now the classes are divided into different files, with setup being the file that currently loads the base classes into memory.